wking-io/Fluture/README.md

 ### Cancellation and resource disposal

+#### Automatic resource disposal

 When a Future is created, it is given the `fork` function.
 This `fork` function sometimes creates resources, like `setTimeout`s in the event loop or database connections.
 In order to deal with the disposal of these resources, one may *return* a function from `fork`, which will be automatically called after the Future has forked.
 This function is expected to be idempotent.

+It's the responsibility of the `fork` function with which the Future was constructed to prevent `rej` or `res` to be called anymore after its returned disposal function has been called.
+All internal Fluture functions, for example `Future.after`, play by these rules.

 ```js
 const createDatabaseConnection = settings => Future((rej, res) => {